 Transcluster's records confirmed in every particular what she had gathered in casual talk with Gonwil from time to time and failed to give its proper significance.
 Lodis Associates basically had been set up in a manner which tended to leave control of the concern with the founding associates and their heirs.
 Shares could be sold only after being offered to all other associates at the original value.
 Since the original value had been approximately a twentieth of the present one, current sales to outsiders were in effect blocked.
-If a deceased associate left no natural heirs, his stock was couldn't know about.
-Within an hour, the Bank of Rienne and the Kyth Agency had initiated cluster-spanning activities on behalf of the bank's temporary ward which would have stunned Gonwil if she'd been told about them.
+If a deceased associate left no natural heirs, his stock was distributed among the surviving associates in proportion to their holdings.